HC DrugFree Anonymous Q&A

 Question #26: I recently heard in the news about illegally obtained fentanyl and other similar drugs making their way into the hands of those with an opiate abuse problem.
 What do I need to know?

-Answer #26: Answer provided by Dr. Matt Levy, Medical Director, Howard County Department of Fire and Rescue Services
+Answer #26: Provided by Dr. Matt Levy, Medical Director, Howard County Department of Fire and Rescue Services

 Question #25: If I come across unknown pills that I don’t recognize around the house, how can I identify them?

-Answer #25: Answer provided by Dr. Matt Levy, Medical Director, Howard County Department of Fire and Rescue Services
+Answer #25: Provided by Dr. Matt Levy, Medical Director, Howard County Department of Fire and Rescue Services

 Finding unknown or unrecognized pills can be scary, especially if you are not aware of anyone having a prescription for them.
 One of the best resources to help identify unknown pills is the Poison Control Center.
 They can be reached at 1-800-222-1222.